Beuchey/OCL_Python/pistes/String/size/proposition.md

-# concat
+# size

-In Python, the concatenation opration is made with the '+' operator, and can easily be generalized to all types.
+In Python, the size request is made with the len() function, and can easily be generalized to all types.
-We just need to check if the contenated object is an OclWrapper, in which case we consider the wrapped object.

 ```Python
 from __future__ import annotations # To be able to return the current class in class method.
 This import should become unnecessary in Python 4.0 to be able to di this.